rubuscode/Metro-Exodus-Save-FIX/README.md

 %userprofile%\Saved Games\Metro Exodus
 ```
 <h2>✨ What if ...?</h2>
-➜ I don't have a folder with my ID
+➜ I don't have a folder with my ID<br>
-- Try to reference the parent folder
+- Try to reference the parent folder<br>
-➜ The application doesn't want to start for me
+➜ The application doesn't want to start for me<br>
-- Turn off your antivirus program
+- Turn off your antivirus program<br>
-- Run the application with administrator privileges
+- Run the application with administrator privileges<br>

 <h2>🔰 How to Build the Program?</h2>